 By talking to children, it will be evident that this is the case.

-For more information about the PSHE Curriculum, feel free to speak to them and ask any questions you may have.
+For more information about the PSHE Curriculum, feel free to speak to her and ask any questions you may have.